DEVSENSE/phptools-docs/docs/vs/Installation/uninstall.md

 ![Uninstall from Control Panel](imgs/phptools-uninstall.png)

 > Note: The extension is listed in Visual Studio in `Tools | Extension Manager` without the option to uninstall.

-## Uninstall previous versions

-PHP Tools for Visual Studio versions lower than 1.11 were standard Visual Studio extension (`.vsix`).
-Installing, updating and removing this extension is managed through Visual Studio Extension Manager (see below).